Emergency Dental Clinic

-- Never put medication directly against the gums near an aching tooth because it may burn gum tissue.
+- Never put medication directly against the gums near an aching tooth because it may burn the gum tissue.

 - Hold an ice pack against your face at the spot of the sore tooth.

 - Never use a heating pad, hot water bottle or any other source of heat on your jaw.
-Heat will make things worse instead of better.
+The heat will make things worse instead of better.
 Often teeth that are inflamed are extremely cold-sensitive, so don’t put the cold pack on the tooth itself unless it is one of those situations where the tooth is heat-sensitive and cold actually relieves the pain.

-An unrelenting tooth-ache is most often an indication that the tissue inside the tooth is dying and that it requires endodontic (root-canal) therapy.
+An unrelenting tooth-ache is most often an indication that the tissue inside the tooth is dying and that it requires endodontic (root canal) therapy.
 If the root is not fractured, the tooth most often can be treated.
 Unfortunately, root fracture is still something which is untreatable, and most often teeth with fractured roots have to be extracted and replaced with an implant or bridge.